 Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents

-So, you've found a condominium or a home in a planned development you'd like to buy.
-Maybe you are attracted to the gated security, or amenities such as a pool, the gym, or private beach.
-However, these do come at a price.
-By buying property in a development, you agree to be a member of the homeowners' or condominium association (the "Association"), which runs the development.
+So, you've found a condominium, townhome, or regular home in a common interest or planned development you'd like to buy.
+Maybe you are attracted to the gated security, or amenities such as a pool, gym, or private beach.
+However, the positive aspects of these communities come with added costs and conditions.

-And, you agree to comply with the terms, conditions, and restrictions contained in a set of documents governing the use of the development (the "governing documents").
-This might cover everything from how much you'll pay in assessments to whether you can rent out your condo to what color you can paint the exterior.
+By buying property in a development, you agree to be a member of the homeowners' or condominium association (HOA), which runs the development.
+And, you agree to abide by a bunch of rules: specifically, the terms, conditions, and restrictions contained in a set "governing documents".
+These might cover everything from how much you'll pay in assessments to whether you can rent your place out to what color you can paint its exterior.
 With so much at stake, it's worth taking the time to actually read what's in these documents!

 Getting Copies of the Governing Documents, Financials, and Meeting Minutes